 Review Panel The Chief Executive Officer, Principal, and Compliance Manager must be a part of the review of this Policy Purpose To ensure the School has systems in place that allow for students to express a grievance.
 Scope Relates to all students and parents/guardians.
 RANGS Manual 3.9 Management & Operation Definition For the purposes of this document the following applies: Complainant refers to students (parents or guardians) who have lodged a grievance Procedure 1.
 Overview The School and all staff are committed to providing an effective, efficient, timely, fair and confidential grievance handling procedure for all students and parents/guardians.
 This policy covers both academic and non-academic grievances and appeals.
 Academic matters include those matters which relate to student progress, assessment, course content or awards in a course of study.
 Non-academic matters include those matters which do not relate to student progress, assessment, course content or awards in a course and include grievances in relation to personal information that the provider holds in relation to a student.
 Non-academic grievances tend to arise from events occurring at a provider or from decisions made by a provider.
-Complainants are entitled to access the grievance procedures regardless of the location of the campus at which the grievance has arisen.
+Complainants are entitled to access the grievance procedures by requesting them from the School office or accessing them on the School's website.
 This policy does not replace or modify policies or any other responsibilities which may arise under other policies or under statute or any other law.
 Also, the dispute resolution procedures outlined below in this document do not circumscribe an individual's rights to pursue other legal remedies.
 If a student is enrolled at the time they choose to access this policy and procedure, The School will maintain the student's enrolment while the grievance and appeals process is ongoing.
 2. Responsibility The Board of Management is responsible for approving the policy and responding as required to informal and formal grievances.
-The Executive Officer is responsible for implementation of this policy and procedure and ensuring that all staff are fully trained in its operation and Students and Complainants are made aware of its availability.
+The Chief Executive Officer is responsible for implementation of this policy and procedure and ensuring that all staff are fully trained in its operation and Students and Complainants are made aware of its availability.
 The Principal : Is responsible for ensuring that all staff are aware of the requirement to report potential grievances as soon as possible.
 Will handle any grievance appropriately and promptly.
 Will treat all people involved fairly and respectfully, protecting the complainant from undue negative repercussions arising from their grievance.
 Will treat the complainant and all those involved with strict confidentiality at all times.
-3. General principles These principles, which will be adhered to by the School, apply to all stages of this grievance procedure: The Complainant and any respondent will have the opportunity to present their case at each stage of the procedure.
-The Complainant and any respondent have the option of being accompanied/ supported by a third person (such as a family member, friend or counsellor) if they so desire.
-The Complainant and any respondent will not be discriminated against or victimised.
+Will uphold the principles of procedural fairness at all times, as detailed following.
+Procedural Fairness The principles of procedural fairness are adopted at every stage of the complaint process.
+Procedural fairness is a basic right of all individuals.
+In cases where there is a perceived incongruence between an individual's actions and the School or legal expectations, the School will aim for a fair decision, reached by an objective decision-making process.